cqframework/CQL-Formatting-and-Usage-Wiki/Source/Discussion Items/TimezoneTesting.md

 }
 ```

 Consistent with expectations for FHIR data, if seconds are not provided they may be zero-filled.
+Note that milliseconds are not expected to be zero-filled, however.
+In other words, it should be possible for measure developers to provide time values with millisecond precision, but unless milliseconds are provided by the user, they should not be assumed.

-However, if the user enters the following value for the start of the encounter:
+In addition, if the user enters the following value for the start of the encounter:

 ```
 2026-01-01